jvkiran/testrepo/src/data/termsLaunch.md

 If you provide personal data to us, you consent to the collection, use and disclosure of such personal data in accordance with this policy.
 If you provide the personal data of another individual, it means that you have informed him/her of the purposes for which we require his/her personal data and he/she has consented to the collection, use and disclosure of his/her personal data in accordance with this policy.

-## Database requests
+#### 1.1 Database requests

 In order to comply with international sanctions and applicable regulation for securities and to fight money-laundering or the financing of terrorism, we need to check the personal data provided by you against publically available databases.

-## Contact form
+#### 1.2 Contact form

-We use Zendesk’s contact form widget. “**Zendesk**” is a service by Zendesk Inc., of 1019 Market St., San Francisco, CA 94103, USA.
-If you send enquiries to us via Zendesk’s contact form, your data entered into the contact form, including the stated contact data, are stored for the purpose of dealing with your enquiry and in case of additional enquiries.
+We use MailChimp and by submitting forms, you acknowledge that the information you provide will be transferred to MailChimp for processing in accordance with their [Terms](https://mailchimp.com/legal/terms/) and [Privacy Policy](https://mailchimp.com/legal/privacy/).
+If you send enquiries to us via MailChimp contact form, your data entered into the contact form, including the stated contact data, are stored for the purpose of dealing with your enquiry and in case of additional enquiries.
 Subject to the terms of this Privacy Policy, those data will not be passed on without your permission.

-## Newsletter
+#### 1.3 Newsletter

 If you would like to receive the newsletter offered on this Service, we require your email address as well as information which allow us to check that you are the owner of the provided email address and that you agree to the reception of the newsletter.
 Further data may be collected, if necessary.
 We use those data exclusively for the conduct of checks as mentioned above and the sending of the requested information.
 Subject to the terms of this Privacy Policy, we do not transmit such data to third parties.

 The given permission to the storage of the data, the email address as well as the use of such for the purpose of sending the newsletter can be withdrawn at any time via the "Unsubscribe" link within the newsletter.

-## Processing of data (customer data and contract data)
+#### 1.4 Processing of data (customer data and contract data)

 We collect, process, use and disclose personal data necessary for the establishment, content-related arrangement or change of the legal relationship (stock data).
 We collect, process, use and disclose personal data about the use of our Service (usage data) insofar it is necessary for enabling, improving or invoicing the use of the service.

-In addition, you acknowledge that the purpose of this Service is to provide information about the Project, the Whitelisting and the Initial Token Exchange (the foregoing capitalised terms are defined in the “**Terms and Conditions for Whitelisting for Participation in the public Pre-Launch Token Exchange and the Network Launch Token Exchange of Ocean Protocol Foundation Ltd.**” which is accessible at [oceanprotocol.com/terms-prelaunch](https://oceanprotocol.com/terms-prelaunch) If you submit personal data to us for the purpose of being whitelisted for participation in the Initial Token Exchange and/or as a potential acquiror of Tokens, you consent to our collection, processing, use and disclosure of such personal data for the purposes of such whitelisting and also the issuance, distribution, use and circulation of or exchange for Tokens.
+In addition, you acknowledge that the purpose of this Service is to provide information about the Project, the Whitelisting and the Initial Token Exchange (the foregoing capitalised terms are defined in the “**Terms and Conditions for Whitelisting for Participation in the public launch Token Exchange and the Network Launch Token Exchange of Ocean Protocol Foundation Ltd.**” which is accessible at [Network Launch Terms](https://oceanprotocol.com/terms-launch#network-launch-terms).
+If you submit personal data to us for the purpose of being whitelisted for participation in the Initial Token Exchange and/or as a potential acquiror of Tokens, you consent to our collection, processing, use and disclosure of such personal data for the purposes of such whitelisting and also the issuance, distribution, use and circulation of or exchange for Tokens.

 We also reserve the right to monitor, check and process your personal data if necessary to investigate or obtain evidence concerning any complaint, claim or dispute or any actual or suspected illegal or unlawful conduct or to aid in such investigation or evidence gathering by any law enforcement or regulatory authorities.